 Greenhouse gas concentrations are at historic highs.
 Temperatures are warmer than ever.
 Sea levels are rising fast.
 Glaciers are disappearing.
 More and more people are experiencing extreme weather conditions across the globe.

-At COP26, the world’s leaders are expected to talk about key solutions towards better climate change adaptation, mitigation, and financing.
+The world’s leaders are under more pressure than ever to implement key solutions toward better climate change adaptation, mitigation, and financing.

 All this is despite the fact that women are more likely to accept the scientific consensus on global warming and have a positive effect on conservation efforts wherever they are involved.
 And perhaps most crucially, women are disproportionately more vulnerable to the worrying effects of the climate crisis.